sanchaymittal/remix/docs/create_deploy.md

 Both `Web3 provider` and `Injected provider` require the use of an external tool.

-The external tool for `Web3 provider` is an Ethereum node the tools for `Injected provider` are Mist or Metamask.
+The external tool for `Web3 provider` is an Ethereum node and for `Injected provider` Metamask.

-The `JavaScript VM` mode is convenient because each execution runs in your browser.
-Thus reloading the page will restart Remix with an empty state.
+The `JavaScript VM` mode is convenient because each execution runs in your browser and you don't need any other software or Ethereum node to run it.

+So, it is the easiest test environment - **no setup required!**

+But keep in mind that reloading the browser when you are in the Javascript VM will restart Remix in an empty state.

-So for performance purposes, it might also be better to use an external node.
+For performance purposes ( which is to say - for testing in an environment that is closest to the mainnet), it might also be better to use an external node.

 Selecting the VM mode
 ---------------------